coderamen666/srd-v3.5-md/epic/epic-feats.md

 **Benefit:** The character can use a rebuke or command undead attempt to animate corpses within range of his or her rebuke or command attempt.
-The character animates a total number of HD of undead equal to the number of undead that would be commanded by the character's result (though the character can't animate more undead than there are available corpses within range).
-The character can't animate more undead with any single attempt than the maximum number he or she can command (including any undead already under his or her command).
-These undead are automatically under the character's command, though his or her normal limit of commanded undead still applies.
+The character animates a total number of HD of undead equal to the number of undead that would be commanded by the character’s result (though the character can’t animate more undead than there are available corpses within range).
+The character can’t animate more undead with any single attempt than the maximum number he or she can command (including any undead already under his or her command).
+These undead are automatically under the character’s command, though his or her normal limit of commanded undead still applies.
 If the corpses are relatively fresh, the animated undead are zombies.
 Otherwise, they are skeletons.

 These feats are not epic feats, so they may be selected by character any time he or she could select a new feat.

-### Greater Multiweapon Fighting [\[General\]]{.small} {#greater-multiweapon-fighting}
+### Greater Multiweapon Fighting <span class="small">\[General\]</span>

 **Prerequisites:** Dex 19, three or more arms, Improved Multiweapon Fighting, Multiweapon Fighting, base attack bonus +15.

-**Benefit:** The creature may make up to three extra attacks with each extra offhand weapon it wields, albeit at a --10 penalty on the third attack with each weapon.
+**Benefit:** The creature may make up to three extra attacks with each extra offhand weapon it wields, albeit at a –10 penalty on the third attack with each weapon.

 **Special:** This feat replaces the Greater Two-Weapon Fighting feat for creatures with more than two arms.

-### Improved Flyby Attack [\[General\]]{.small} {#improved-flyby-attack}
+### Improved Flyby Attack <span class="small">\[General\]</span>

 **Prerequisite:** Fly speed, Dodge, Flyby Attack, Mobility.